Cornell-MAE-UG/fa25-portfolio-ddh83/_projects/2025-heat-exchange.md

 - The heat rate Q dot in the system is 0 if the process is adiabatic.
 This is because the internal Q is related to another part of the equation.
 The external Q is the heat exchange with the environment.

-- mi dot and mo dot are equal for both temperatures (mhi, mho, mci, mco), because the process is mostly steady state.
+- m<sub>i</sub> dot and m<sub>o</sub> dot are equal for both temperatures, because the process is mostly steady state.
 As discussed before, there is a short period where that is false, but that time is relatively small.

-- mh and mc are also equal, because the pumps used are the same.
+- m<sub>h</sub> and m<sub>c</sub> are equal, because the pumps used are the same.

 - Kinetic and gravitational potential k and u are 0, because they are negligible.
 The water has mass, but it does not significantly change in elevation, and the velocity of the water from the pumps is not large.